 - Income from ownership in another business (K1 forms) interest on bank accounts or loans made to someone else

-- Receipts for accounting, computer programs, tax preparation, and phone apps, accountant fees
+- Receipts for accounting, computer programs, tax preparation, and phone apps

 - Money loaned or invested that there is no hope of recapturing

 - Fees charged by banks to maintain an account, wire fees, ATM withdraw, or other bank services

 - Money paid to children for helping with such things as delivering flyers and/ or product, stuffing envelopes, cleaning office and/or car, modeling.
 Must keep a detailed log of tasks and how paid.

 - Commissions to sales people, or anyone who gets paid by a percentage of sales or work done.

 - Software, Online services, Internet expense, computer maintenance

 - Services paid to individuals and sub-contractors.
 You must issue a form 1099 MISC to any individual that is paid over $600 in a year.

 Costs of Goods Sold